sandeep-sarkar/very-doubtful/README.md

 To build this project following prerequisites need to be met:

 - go 1.10 and above
-- go grpc installed from here https://grpc.io/docs/languages/go/quickstart/
+- gRPC installed from here https://grpc.io/docs/languages/go/quickstart/
 - docker and kubernetes (optional)

 ## Build process